Technology, sales, invoices:

 Should the discharge not be an option, the insulation drying unit can also be installed outside of the room to be dried and the hose connection can be effected by means of a PlanoPro door gap nozzle.

-After all, the process air of the used insulation dryers shares substantial responsibility for heating the room temperature.
+After all, the process air of the used insulation dryers shares substantial responsibility for heating the room temperature – regardless of model or manufacturer.
 Therefore, Trotec turbo engine insulation dryers come equipped with a thermal protection which automatically switches the devices off at approx. 40 to 45 °C depending on climate conditions.
+The Qube+ is also equipped with a sensor-based thermal protection function, which switches the device down to level 1 in the event of imminent overheating and then switches back to normal operation or off-state depending on the temperature profile.
 This protection not only significantly extends the lifetime of your insulation dryers and dehumidifiers, it also prevents thermal damages to materials located in the room and the building structure.

 Whether for construction drying or during water damage restoration, at too high temperatures the moisture transport in building materials only takes place by way of diffusion anyway rather than capillary – so there is no efficient drying at temperatures above 45 °C.